tara-arat/linkedin-automation-poc/README.md

 - [Rod](https://github.com/go-rod/rod) - Excellent browser automation library
 - [Rod Stealth](https://github.com/go-rod/stealth) - Anti-detection evasion techniques

-## ⚖️ Legal & Ethical Notice

-**IMPORTANT**: This tool is provided for educational purposes to demonstrate:
-- Browser automation techniques
-- Anti-detection mechanisms
-- Clean Go architecture patterns

 **You are solely responsible** for how you use this software.
 The author assumes no liability for misuse, account bans, legal issues, or any other consequences.

-**Recommended Use**:
-- Study the code to learn automation techniques
-- Use as a reference for building legitimate automation tools
-- Create demonstration videos for educational content
-- DO NOT use on real LinkedIn accounts

 ---

-**Built with ❤️ for educational purposes only**